 5. "E" is for everything orange

 Pumpkins, squash, carrots, and sweet potatoes are all packed with a cancer-fighting nutrient called carotenoid.
 Kennedy says carotenoids have been linked to the prevention of colon, prostate, breast, and lung cancer.
 Kennedy stresses that pumpkin isn't just for pies.
 She suggests eating it year-round by adding it to soup, smoothies, pancake batter and even raviolis.
-Warm up with this tasty roasted sweet potato and chipotle creamy soup.

 Kennedy says no matter what season, the overall key to finding cancer-fighting foods is to look for a lot of color.
 "Eating a plant-based diet is the best way to help lower your risk of cancer all year long."